PMPedro/FlightsApp/README.md

 - ✅ Animated wave background
 - ✅ Mock API for flight listing
 - ✅ Flight search functionality
 - ⚪ Booking simulation (planned)
+- ⚪ Finish Booking Button and Profile
 - ⚪ Persistent user preferences (planned)

+---

+## Feature Status & Roadmap

+The application currently focuses on the flight search and exploration experience.

+Some UI elements (such as the **“Book Now” button** and the **profile/bookings section**) are part of the planned architecture and currently act as placeholders.

 ---